utah-cs4470-sp25/class/spec.md

 stmt : assert <expr> , <string>
 ```

-A return statement inside a function ends execution of that function;
+A return statement inside a function ends execution of that function:
-the type of the returned expression must match the function's return
-type.

 ```
 stmt : return <expr>
 ```

+If a function has no return statements, it returns void by default.
+Every return statement in a function must contain an expression that
+matches the declared return type of the function.
+Unless the declared return
+type is `void`, there must be at least one return statement.

 ### Commands